-Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency") other than where an entity's operation is an extension of another group entity and it does not operate with any degree of autonomy.
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 The consolidated financial statements are presented in Australian dollars ("AUD"), which is the functional and presentation currency of Air Change International Limited.